Uncovering the Triplet Ground State of Triangular Graphene Nanoflakes Engineered with Atomic Precision on a Metal Surface

-The emergence of magnetism in ETRI is reproduced by mean-field Hubbard (MFH) simulations.
-Similar to the case of triangulene \cite{Yazyev2010,Fernandez-Rossier2019}, this modified GNF present two (singly occupied) zero-energy modes, with a triplet ground state clearly preferred over a singlet one by more than 60 meV (see SM).
-However, due to its lower symmetry, the spin polarization (Fig.~3\textbf{l}) shows two spin centers localized at opposite sides of the triangulenoid, with a distribution that resembles the experimental current maps at zero bias (Fig.~1\textbf{g} and Fig.~3\textbf{e}).
+The emergence of magnetism in ETRI is reproduced by both mean field Hubbard (MFH) and density functional theory (DFT) simulations (see SM).
+Similar to the case of triangulene \cite{Yazyev2010,Fernandez-Rossier2019}, this modified GNF present two (singly-occupied) zero-energy modes, with a triplet ground state clearly preferred over a singlet one by more than 60 meV (see Figs.~S9 and S16).
+The spin polarization (Fig.~3\textbf{l}) shows two spin centers localized at opposite sides of the triangular GNF, with a distribution that resembles the experimental current maps at zero bias (Fig.~1\textbf{g} and Fig.~3\textbf{e}).
 We note that their ferromagnetic exchange interaction is much larger than the Kondo energy scale ($k_B T_K< 1$ meV), thus explaining the $S=1$ underscreened Kondo ground state found in the experiments.
 MFH simulations also shows that hydrogen passivation of the radical states quenches sequentially the spins, turning ETRI into a $S=1/2$ doublet (Fig.~3\textbf{k}) or completely non-magnetic (Fig.~3\textbf{j}), as demonstrated by the electron-induced removal of extra H-atoms in the experiments.

 A paramagnetic ground state was also found on molecular dimers formed during the OSS process (as shown in Fig.~1\textbf{e}), but their larger size crucially affects their magnetic properties.
 Fig.~4\textbf{a} shows a high resolution image of a dimer.
 Two ETRI moieties are covalently linked together (Fig.~4\textbf{b}) following the Ullmann-like C-C coupling of their halogenated sites~ \cite{DeOteyza2016}.
 During the cyclodehydrogenation step, an extra pentagonal ring is created between them, as highlighted by a red bond in Fig.~4\textbf{b}, reducing the number of radicals of the dimer to only two.
-The bi-radical state is experimentally demonstrated in the supplementary material, by electron-induced H-detachment experiments.
+The bi-radical state is experimentally demonstrated in the supplementary material \cite{SI}.

+The STM image of Fig.~4\textbf{a} also reproduces bright features around the dimer backbone (indicated with dashed ellipses) corresponding to the localization of the Kondo effect: $dI/dV$ spectra measured on either of the two show pronounced peaks centered at zero bias (Fig.~4\textbf{c}), which broaden with temperature (Fig.~4\textbf{d}) and magnetic field (Fig.~4\textbf{e}).
+However, these Kondo resonances broaden faster with $T$ than for the $S=1$ case of ETRI (both compared in the inset of Fig. 4d), and show no split at $B=2.7$ T, signaling a different magnetic ground state.